JoshOrndorff/utxo-workshop/README.md

 ## Beginner Workshop
 **Estimated time**: 2 hours

-In this workshop, you will:
+In this workshop you will:
 - Get familiar with basic Rust and Substrate functionality
 - Prevent malicious users from sending bad UTXO transactions

 Your challenge is to fix the code such that:
-1. The Rust compiler compiles without errors
+1. The Rust compiler compiles without any errors
 2. All tests in `utxo.rs` pass, ensuring secure transactions

 ### Directions